department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-templates-update.md

 ![pension-serviceperiods-3]({{site.baseurl}}/images/list-and-loop3.png)

 #### Usability guidance:
 - **Use the list and loop pattern for adding multiple service periods.** This is an example of a complex list and loop pattern with multiple form inputs.
-You can read more in depth about the list and loop pattern in this section above.
+You can read more in depth about the [list and loop pattern](#listandloop) above.
 - **Some forms will only require the last branch of service.** The healthcare application is an example of a form where they do not need the multiple entries of service periods, so we do not use the list and loop pattern there.

 ### Service under another name